 Customers might be wary of making that impulse buy if they feel uninformed about your policy.
 Add reassurance and service with a smile to your sales process by being clear and transparent.
 This is equally achievable for online retailers by adding it clearly in the checkout process.

 5. Be ready for the increase in volumes

 So after creating buzz and testimonials, getting social proof and word of mouth referrals, don’t fall at the last hurdle by being unable to cope with large volumes of customers or sales.
 Bricks-and-mortar retailers need to ensure they have sufficient staff and a clear area for customer service, have staff on the floor and at the changing area – anticipate all the bottlenecks and staff appropriately.
 Online retailers should ensure their system is scaled to take large volumes – get it tested in advance if you are not sure.
 The last thing you want is your website to crash on the busiest day of the year.

 Remember that even after the days have passed, you still have opportunities to convert leads to sales.
 Did you run out of a certain product on the day?
 Email your leads when it comes back into stock.
 Many customers may have blown their budget on the day, but still, have their eye on a particular product.
-Assess what is getting attention on your social media and arrange a VIP event to sustain the excitement by offering a select group access to your store at an evening event where they can escape the Christmas mayhem.
+Assess what is getting attention on your social media and arrange a VIP event to sustain the excitement by offering select groups access to your store at an evening event where they can escape the Christmas mayhem.